UBC-CIC/Optimizing-Sedation/docs/DeploymentGuide.md

 ```bash
 cdk deploy ECSHost --profile profile1 --parameters ECSHost:certificateARN=arn:aws:iam::0123456789:server-certificate/Sedation-Self-Signed-SSL-Certificate
 ```
-After deployment completed, look for 'CloudFront URL:' in the terminal.
+After deployment is completed, look for 'CloudFront URL:' in the terminal.
 This is the host link for the application.

 This is an example of an output
 ```bash